Skip to Content

 In broad terms, responsibilities can be broken down as follows:

 The "typical" examination is comprised of two hours of patient contact.
-Residents are taught, on a case-by-case basis, to identify core neuropsychological syndromes associated with different neurologic conditions, effective and concise medical report writing, and how to identify relevant medical, social, and psychological information in developing a neuropsychological diagnosis.
+Fellows are taught, on a case-by-case basis, to identify core neuropsychological syndromes associated with different neurologic conditions, effective and concise medical report writing, and how to identify relevant medical, social, and psychological information in developing a neuropsychological diagnosis.

 A number of unique opportunities exist in clinical training, including Wada testing with pre-surgical epilepsy patients, and pre-surgical assessment of DBS implantation and organ transplant patients.

 Neuropsychology morning meeting is held three times a week, and is dedicated to reviewing a journal article, topic, or case at least three morning per week.
-In addition, residents have access to the following sources of education:
+In addition, fellows have access to the following sources of education:

-While clinical work takes up a considerable portion of residents' time, they are encouraged to develop a research project during the first year.
+While clinical work takes up a considerable portion of fellows' time, they are encouraged to develop a research project during the first year.
 There are numerous opportunities to do so, including, but not limited to core neuropsychological syndromes (memory, perception, vision, dementia, decision making) or diseases (e.g., Parkinson's disease, Alzheimer's disease, epilepsy, traumatic brain injury).
 Research is completed with the guidance of a faculty member.
-If appropriate to the interests of the resident, then there is greater emphasis on research in the second year.
+If appropriate to the interests of the fellow, then there is greater emphasis on research in the second year.